grantcolley/aspect/README.md

 export default Authentication;
 ```

-Add the `authentication.tsx` component to the `sidebar-header.tsx`.
+Add the `authentication.tsx` component to the `app-sidebar-header.tsx`.
 ```TypeScript
 import { Button } from "@/components/ui/button";
 import { Separator } from "@/components/ui/separator";